 These chemical reactions explain how stress can increase blood pressure, cause pain and chronic inflammatory conditions, increase blood sugar levels and even lead to insulin resistance or diabetes.

 Addressing stress responses is of paramount importance to regaining health.
 There are many different avenues open to us to support our bodies – nutrients, herbs, homeopathic remedies, exercise, meditation, diet and lifestyle.
-If you find that your body is struggling with the demands of everyday life, why not give Dagmar a call today on 07 5530 1863 to arrange an appointment.
+If you find that your body is struggling with the demands of everyday life, call us at True Medicine today on 07 5530 1863 to arrange an appointment.